 - File a police report.
 Be sure to include any names, telephone numbers and extensions, if any, of the credit cards or bank personnel that you spoke with when you canceled your accounts.
 If you are aware of any video surveillance or evidence (such as a check or receipt, etc.), please include this information in your original report and the name of the person who has the evidence so that we may contact them.

-- If you've been a victim of identity theft wherein someone is using your name, address and/or bank account information, it is recommended that you balance your bank account daily and/or close your account.
+- If you have been a victim of identity theft wherein someone is using your name, address and/or bank account information, it is recommended that you balance your bank account daily and/or close your account.
 Remember to contact your bank and file an Affidavit of Forgery so they may begin their investigation.
 The bank usually takes seven to ten business days to complete their investigation that will determine if you are responsible for the recent transactions or if the bank will credit your account with the money that was taken.

-- Do not leave your wallet, purse, electronics, vehicle registration, pink slip or any other identifying information in your car where it is visible to the public.
+- Do not leave your wallet, purse, electronics, vehicle registration, pink slip, or any other identifying information in your car where it is visible to the public.

 - Balance your checkbook daily.